Pendletontw/basicallyChess/README.md

 To run this project, you must follow these instructions:

 1st.
 Make sure you have node/npm
 2nd.
-When in the basicallyChess directory, run "npm run build" 3rd.
+When in the basicallyChess directory, run "npm install" and "npm run build" 3rd.
 Next run "npm run web"

 This should create a Vite build that will be locally hosted